updatecli/website/content/en/blog/2025/10/golang.md

 This setup uses the official Updatecli Golang autodiscovery policy to manage Go module updates.
 By referencing the policy from GitHub Container Registry, you leverage a tested and maintained update strategy without reinventing the wheel.

-TIP: To make the writting of policies manifests easier, you can use an IDE that supports json schema store, such as nvim, intellij or vscode.
+TIP: To make the writing of policies manifests easier, you can use an IDE that supports json schema store, such as nvim, intellij or vscode.
 All you need to do is using file name `updatecli-compose.yaml` and the IDE will automatically fetch the json schema and provide auto-completion and validation.

 ---